 New Lung Cancer Cases in Decline in Colorado

-Fewer Coloradoans are diagnosed with lung cancer today compared with five years ago. in a 2021 report, the American Lung Association (ALA) found a 13% improvement over five years.
+Fewer Coloradoans are diagnosed with lung cancer today compared with five years ago.
+In a 2022 report, the American Lung Association (ALA) found a 9% improvement over five years.
 The association ranks the state fourth in the nation for new lung cancer cases.

 Among the ALA’s other findings: